walkerle/phase-3-sql-table-relations-associating-tables-with-foreign-keys/README.md

-# Table Relations
+# Associating Tables with Foreign Keys

+## Learning Goals

+- Associate two data tables using a foreign key column
+- Determine which of the two tables you're associating together will take in a foreign key column

-## Overview
+## Introduction

 In this lesson, we'll relate data from one table to data from another table using foreign keys.

-## Objectives

-1. Associate two data tables using a foreign key column
-2. Determine which of the two tables you're associating together will take in a foreign key column

 ## Why Relate Tables?